Minimum-custody inmate walked away from Wichita work release facility

 WICHITA, Kan.
 (KSNW) – Police are searching for a minimum-custody inmate who escaped a Wichita Work Release Facility.

-Christopher Zimbelman, a 42-year-old male, left for work at 11:30 a.m.
+Christopher Zimbelman, 42, left for work at 11:30 a.m.
 Saturday and was reported missing when he did not report back to the facility the following evening at approximately 12:03 a.m.
 Sunday.

 Zimbelman is currently serving a 40-month sentence for convictions in Sedgwick County including theft and violation of the Kansas offender registration act.
 His criminal history includes aggravated arson, criminal threat, criminal damage to property, battery against a correctional officer, aggravated assault, burglary, forgery, and aggravated escape from custody.